-PROOF OF RESIDENCY (POR)
+PROOF OF RESIDENCY (POR) DOCUMENTS

-By requirement of Auburn City Schools, it is the responsibility of the Enrolling Adult (parent/legal custodian or guardian) each and every year to provide and maintain current proofs of residency for their student(s).
-The burden of proof in providing current residency documentation is the responsibility of the parent/legal custodian or guardian.
+By requirement of Auburn City Schools, it is the responsibility of the Enrolling Adult (parent/legal custodian or guardian) to provide and maintain current proofs of residency for their student(s) each and every year.
+The burden of proof in providing current residency documentation is the responsibility of the Enrolling Adult (parent/legal custodian or guardian).
 Failure to provide the required proofs may prohibit the returning or new student from being enrolled for the requested school term/year.

-The residency documentation is uploaded by the enrolling adult at the time of the student's on-line registration.
+The residency documentation is uploaded by the Enrolling Adult at the time of the student's on-line registration.
 All uploads must be complete, clear and concise.
 Submitted documents must be in the name of the Enrolling Adult with the primary residence listed for the address.
-The proofs (originals and uploaded forms) must be clear, legible, signed if applicable, not altered, dated, show residence address and parent/legal guardian's name.
+The proofs (originals and uploaded forms) must be clear, legible, signed if applicable, not altered, dated, show residence address and Enrolling Adult's (parent/legal custodian or guardian) name.
 Additional documentation may be required at any time that residency or the residency documentation provided is thought to be in question or not adequate.

 All Proof of Residency (POR) documents are subject to review and approval by the school administration and will not be forwarded to the child's enrollment file until that approval is given.
-Fall enrollment verification is completed over the course of the summer and may not be complete until the new school year begins.
+Fall enrollment verification is completed over the course of the summer and may not be completed until the new school year begins.
 Room assignments or schedules may not be assigned until POR documents have been approved.